 -

-Your business will need to be registered either as a public limited or a limited company, and you’ll have to provide certain proofs such as bank statements, proof of address, ID of the company director, and go through credit checks (more on that in a bit).
+Your business will need to be registered either as a public limited or a limited company, and you’ll have to provide certain proofs such as bank statements, proof of address, ID of the company director, and go through some basic credit checks (more on that in a bit).

 Finance providers will expect your business to be one of the following: